 Let’s tackle these one-by-one.

-How many products can a WooCommerce website have?
+How many products can a WooCommerce website handle?

 Most WooCommerce sites won’t come close to that many products.
 So, it’s fairly safe to suggest that the size of your product catalogue, within reason, does not have a direct impact on the scalability of your WooCommerce installation.

-How many visitors can a WooCommerce site handle?
+How many visitors can a WooCommerce website handle?

 Caching plugins to serve cached files and pages to visitors are the primary way to do this.
 Properly optimised images and other assets also reduce the strain on the server.
 Additionally, maximising the efficiency of database queries or utilising a content delivery network (CDN) can reduce wait times and generally improve performance.